 Cons: Runs out of steam right when things start getting good

 It’s like the old saying goes, “The candle that burns twice as bright, burns half as long.”
-That’s the perfect adage to describe this little gizmo, the best choice for quick, blink-and-you-miss-it showers.
+That’s the perfect adage to describe this little gizmo, the best choice for quick, blink-and-you-miss-them rinse-offs.

 The water pressure on this beast really puts the ‘Geyser’ in ‘Geyser Systems.’
 No pumping required here; just crank the control valve up to max, and you’ll wash off layers of grime you never even knew existed.
 It’ll take about half an hour to heat your water up to 95 degrees.